aresaurus/nodepop-backend-api/README.md

 # Nodepop

 Nodepop is an API for an e-commerce app that allow users to sell and buy second-hand products.
 This CRUD API has been created using Node.js, Express and mongoDB, and it allows you to create, edit, delete and filter ads.
-Each add follows a name, price, photo, tags and sale (boolean value that informs if an item is for sale or purchase)) schema.
+Each ad follows a name, price, photo, tags and sale (boolean value that informs if an item is for sale or purchase)) schema.
 MongoDB is used to store this data in a database.

 ## 1st step: install mongoDB
 mongoDB must be installed in your computer to use this API.
 To do this: